sunnykr-7/invoice-automation-ocr/README.md

-# 📄 Invoice Automation using OCR
+#  Invoice Automation using OCR

 ##  Overview

+ Invoice Automation using OCR & AI

-This project automates vendor invoice processing using OCR and Python.
+An end-to-end AI-powered system that automates vendor invoice processing using OCR and Python.

-It extracts key details from invoices:
+🔍 Extracts key data from invoices
-- Vendor Name
-- Invoice Amount
-- Due Date
-- Category
-- Ageing (days)
-- Status (Overdue/Upcoming)
+📊 Calculates ageing & payment status
+📁 Stores structured data in Excel
+🖥️ Interactive dashboard using Streamlit

 ---